rtodd001/PresidentailDataAnalysis/README.md

 The website is not very organized, and all of the tables were named the same thing so our robot could not scrape the data in a very meaningful way.
 After scraping the data, we created a Python script in JupyterLab to clean the data and seperate it into the 34 different tables that were originally found on the website.
 In each survey folder there is one csv file named surveyusa1/2/3/4.csv with the raw data gathered, and 34 other survey_#.csv files with the separated, reordered, and cleaned data.

+The website also showed all sample results in frequencies instead of counts.
+For example, the sample size was 5000 but the result showed 53% instead of 2650.
+We had to inspect the page element in depth to find how to scrape the counts instead of frequencies because the url for both were the same.
+After digging through the sources, we found that the landing site has two embedded sites that it loads up.
+We found the url for the embedded count data and fed that to our scraper.

 We also obtained datasets from the website FourThirtyEight, which shows live polling data.
 The data was directly downloaded from their GitHub repository [here](https://github.com/fivethirtyeight/data/tree/master/polls).

 ## Phase 2: Data Cleaning & EDA